cruise-automation/webviz-rust-framework/wrflib/docs/src/tutorial_js_rust_bridge.md

 ## Conclusion

 We now have a web application which uses Wrflib to offload computations to Rust!
 To reiterate, this solution:
- - Has built-in parallelism, since Wrflib computations happen in WebWorkers.
+ - Has built-in parallelism, since Wrflib computations happen in Web Workers.
  - Offers Rust's trademark memory safety and performance.

 This solution works well, but still has one big disadvantage regarding performance: copying data.
 In the above example, our provided Uint8Array will be copied every time this function is called into the WebAssembly memory.